Are graduate studies available for this program? No

 This fact sheet is also available as a PDF.

-All music majors in composition receive thorough training in composition, theories of tonal and contemporary music, counterpoint, orchestration and technology.
+All music composition majors receive training in composition, theories of tonal and contemporary music, counterpoint, orchestration and technology.
 In addition, students are given personal attention towards advanced studies in composition during all semesters of their degree program at Stetson University.

 Stetson University has a unique combination of classes in music composition and theory that are not available at any other university in the country.
 These classes expose students to a wide array of contemporary music almost every semester, encouraging students to analyze, create and perform new music.
-The composition degree culminates with a 25-minute recital of original compositions performed in concert.
+Study for the music composition degree culminates with a 25-minute recital of original compositions performed in concert.

-Students who choose composition have the opportunity to study individually with Dr. Sydney Hodkinson (Almand Chair of Composition at Stetson; Aspen School faculty) and Dr. Manuel de Murga (Director of Composition at Stetson University).
-The School of Music is a supportive environment that provides many possibilities for composers to hear their works performed by high-quality musicians.
+Students who choose music composition have the opportunity to study individually with Sydney Hodkinson, Ph.D.
+(Almand Chair of Composition) and Manuel de Murga, Ph.D.
+(Director of Composition).
+The School of Music is a supportive environment that provides opportunities for composers to hear their works performed by high-quality musicians.

 Academics and Research

 Students are enrolled in private composition lessons beginning with their first semester at Stetson University.
-After their first semester, composition majors have one work performed every semester during the weekly student recital hour.
-The composition degree culminates with a 25-minute recital of original compositions performed in concert.
-Additionally, composition majors give presentations each semester during Composers' Forum.
+After their first semester, music composition majors have one work performed every semester during the weekly student recital hour.
+Study for the music composition degree culminates with a 25-minute recital of original compositions performed in concert.
+Additionally, music composition majors give presentations each semester during the Composers' Forum.
 The presentation topics feature significant works from the concert repertoire of the last 100 years.

 Facilities and opportunities

-The School of Music at Stetson University takes advantage of three primary buildings on campus: Presser Hall, McMahan Hall and Elizabeth Hall.
+The School of Music at Stetson University takes advantage of three primary buildings at the historic DeLand campus: Presser Hall, McMahan Hall and Elizabeth Hall.
 Presser Hall houses practice rooms, classrooms and select rehearsal rooms.
 McMahan Hall offers an expansive space for large-ensemble rehearsals, and houses percussion practice facilities.
 H. Douglas Lee Chapel in Elizabeth Hall is our primary performance space.
-It can seat 750 and houses the Paul R. Jenkins Jr. Beckerath organ, one of six Beckerath organs on the Stetson campus.
+It can seat 750 and houses the Paul R. Jenkins Jr. Beckerath organ, one of six Beckerath organs at the Stetson University DeLand campus.

 There are many opportunities for composers to hear their works performed at Stetson University.
 In addition to the performance of solo and chamber works, the large ensembles of the school provide readings and recordings of original student compositions.
 Every semester, Stetson University composers present their music during the Student Composers' Concert.